 Among all religions found in East Asia and across the globe, Hindus have the most freedom to worship their “idol” of choice who in turn offers their prayers to the creator.
 Each and every one of the Hindu gods and goddesses controls a specific force in nature that governs a person’s path of spiritual progress.

-Each Hindu deity has many characteristics such as how they dress or what weapons they carry.
-These characteristics are represented by symbols which are used to identify the different gods and goddesses.
-For example, Krishna may be identified by the peacock feather worn on the head, or by the flute that he carries which symbolizes divine music.
+Each Hindu deity has many characteristics, such as how they dress or what weapons they carry.
+These characteristics are represented by symbols that are used to identify the different gods and goddesses.
+For example, Krishna may be identified by the peacock feather worn on the head or by the flute he carries, which symbolizes divine music.

 Symbols in Hinduism

 When looked at on the surface, the symbols used in Hinduism may seem absurd.
-However, when you get to learn their deeper meaning you will discover so much- their hidden meanings are intriguing.
+However, when you learn their deeper meaning, you will discover so much- their hidden meanings are intriguing.
 There are some Hindu symbols such as the conch and the lotus that are similar to Buddhism symbols.